BloomTechBackend/Amazon-Kindle-Publishing-Service/README.md

 - Create the GetPublishingStatusActivity class and implement the GetPublishingStatus operation.
 This allows a client to check in on the state of their publishing request.

 MT4:
-- Write a new class BookPublishTask, that implements a Runnable and processes a publish request from the BookPublishRequestManager.
+- Write a new class BookPublishTask that implements a Runnable and processes a publish request from the BookPublishRequestManager.
 Using concurrency, this functionality processes the requests to get books published.
-- Update the Dagger code and relevant dependcies.
+- Update the Dagger code and relevant dependencies.
-- Update BookPublishRequestManager (change LinkedList to ConcurrentLinkedQueue) to be thread-safe so that it behaves as expected even if multiple threads are accessing it.
+- Update BookPublishRequestManagerto be thread-safe so that it behaves as expected even if multiple threads are accessing it.

 ## The Problem: Amazon Kindle Publishing